guettli/scrum/README.md

 But maybe these fancy units have benefits.
 For examplel the "Jeff Bezos' 2 Pizza Rule".
 Why no use a boring range like "5 to 7 people"?
 Don't ask me.
 Somehow "2 Pizza Rule" is way better than a boring numbers.
 Maybe it is the same for "story points vs hours".
 Maybe selling ideas is more important than having great ideas.

+# Team size

+Most Agile and Scrum training courses refer to a 7 +/- 2 rule.

+My personal opinion: The team should not have more than 6 members.
+Ideal size for me is 4.

+# Team lifetime

+Every 9 to 16 month the scrum team should get dissolved and new teams should get born.

+This reorganization forces every team member to leave the autopilot.
+This is an interesting adventure (although many people don't like changes).
+It helps avoid the bore-out syndrome.

 # "Sprint Goal" vs "constant flow"

 The Scrum Guide does not define "Sprint Goal", only the term [Sprint](https://www.scrumguides.org/scrum-guide.html#events-sprint).